Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

 1.)
 Breathe from your abdomen and focus on your breathing patterns.
 This technique sounds really simple but it works wonders for those who can’t get themselves to sleep.
 You can listen to soft music or nature sounds to create a more serene atmosphere.

 2.)
 Another thing you can do to help you fall asleep is to look at or imagine vivid images that symbolize peace and stability.
 Clouds, mountains and the beach are very common choices for guided imagery.
-You can do this form of meditation alone or under the supervision of a specialist.
+You can do this form of daily meditation alone or under the supervision of a specialist.

 3.)
 Mindful meditation will also help you fall asleep.
 Start by looking at one thing at a time.
 The 3 aspects of this technique are body, breath, and thoughts.
 Some people like to dedicate a small part or corner of their home where they can sit without distractions.
 If it helps, think about the issues that are bugging you then let them go.
 This is easier said than done but if you practice regularly, you’d be able to achieve your goals.